PowerCodersOrg/powercoders.org/site/content/city/remote-internships.md

   and work for you remotely.

+  **<h4>Are you a company in IT or have an IT department?
+Are you looking for talented people? and willing to invest in human capital and support a great cause?</h5>**

   We need your support by offering remote internships (6 to 12 months) to our participants.
 The conditions are flexible and can be defined together.